douglas-amirault/NPC-Revolution-Team-Project/NPCRevolution_RoombaRevolution_readme.txt

 It opens and they win the level.
 The button script is here: Assets\Scripts\ButtonPressInteraction.cs.
 That script also ensures seamless transitions from one level to the next.

-**Level 2**
-The goal of this level is interacting with various roomba types along with minor obstacles.
-Past the killer wall you will see one standard roomba.
-It goes into warning mode when the player nears where it will track player movement, then charge after the player if the player gets any closer.
-Jumping on its power button will turn it off.

-Past the standard roomba is a series of shelves where the Jumping Roombas reside.
-These roombas can navigate jumpable surfaces...such as surprising the player by falling from above.

-Past that is a series of hallways with moving cabinets.
-They move between a specific coordinate range and each speed is different.

-After another killer wall is a section of standard roombas, and past that are the chasing roombas.
-These use rigidbody instead of navmesh, and when in range, they will charge up (as indicated by the change in eye color resembling a traffic light)
-And once charged up, they will zoom towards wherever they are facing until they hit a wall.
-High-speed roomba roomba flying towards you, fun.
-If you make it past those, you reach the door.
-Congratulations!

 **Level 3**
 This level seems trivially easy at first, with the door and button being in sight at the start of the level and no roombas to be found.